P-wig/ML-HW/project/ProjectSubmission.md

 * Describe the ML methods that you consider using and what is the reason for their choice?
    * What is the family of machine learning algorithms you are using and why?

-The XGBoost model denoted by kaggle is a model that was effective on other housing datasets, and thus sets a baseline for what the experimental models should strive to achieve.
-So the first model test on this experiments dataset was the XGBoost which provided baseline scores on our dataset, scoring similar to the gradient boosting model from scikit-learn at 0.4780 compared to 0.4791.
+The XGBoost model denoted by kaggle is a model that was effective on other housing datasets, and thus sets a baseline for improvement or what the experimental models should strive to achieve.
+So the first model test on this experiments dataset was the XGBoost which provided baseline scores on our dataset to improve upon, scoring similar to the gradient boosting model from scikit-learn at 0.4780 compared to 0.4791.
 I then experimented with linear models such as linear regression, ridge regression, lasso, and polynomial at base 2, however these models performed the weakest compared to the ensemble models.
 The ensemble models that were tester were the random forest model and the gradient boosting model provided by scikit-learn.
 I did attempt using support vector machine regression, however it proved to be massively time consuming with the shape of the experiments dataset and had to be removed from the test runs.
+The ensemble learning models outperfomed the linear models as predicted, as ensemble learning models such as the random forest and gradient boosting  are built to handle non-linearity and multidimensionalism in vastly large datasets.

 <Expand and complete for **Project Submission**>